Published June 28, 2024

 Negative gravity score

 An average Helio Gravity Score is 68, so this page’s first iteration didn’t meet the team’s or participant’s expectations.
-In the individual columns, in which you want to see a high average number for each question, questions 8 and 10 are by far the most harmful categories to the overall score.
+In the individual columns where you want to see a high average number for each question, questions 8 and 10 are the most harmful categories to the overall score.

 This meant that participants agreed too much with the idea that the platform is cumbersome and requires a lot of upfront learning before it can be used.